-From a security standpoint the location was assessed and approved through a security threat risk assessment.
-The assessment was completed on behalf of an industry expert and security professional David Hyde and Associates.
-The report was completed and applied to identify security-related risks with a view to initiating and recommending countermeasures and mitigating strategies to detect and deter threats and reduce vulnerability to potential crime and security incidents.
+From a security standpoint, the location was assessed and approved through a security threat risk assessment.
+Industry expert and security professionals, David Hyde and Associates, completed the assessment.
+The report was completed and applied to identify security-related risks, with a view of initiating and recommending countermeasures and mitigation strategies to detect and deter threats and reduce vulnerability to potential crime and security incidents.